A very small bee sharing Ashy Sunflower with a Goldenrod Soldier Beetle.

 Eastern Cottontail, grazing but alert to my presence...

 Common in lawns and oldfields throughout the area.
 Preferred food for Buckeye butterfly larvae.

 Ragwort is filling many farm fields in the area, crowding out other plants and taking over.
-This specimen found in an area where Daisy Fleabane (native) formerly held sway.
+This specimen found in an area where Daisy Fleabane (native) formerly populated area.

-Daisy Fleabane was used in straw beds in pioneer days, to tepel pests, hence the name.
+Daisy Fleabane was used in straw beds in pioneer days, to repel pests, hence the name.
 Here, Tansy Ragwort (the yellow flower in the photo), a very agressive invasive, is crowding it out.